catamphetamine/react-pages/README.md

 This library attempts to read authenication token from a cookie named `settings.authentication.cookie` (if this setting is configured).
 If authentication cookie is present then its value will be sent as part of `Authorization: Bearer {token}` HTTP header when using `http` utility in Redux actions.

+So, **javascript is required** on the client side in order for this CSRF attacks protection to work (because only javascript can set HTTP headers).
+If a developer instead prefers to run a website for javascript-disabled users (like [Tor](https://www.deepdotweb.com/)) then no additional set up is needed and just authenticate users in REST API endpoints by "remember me" cookie rather than `Authorization` HTTP header.
+This will open the website users to various possible javascriptless CSRF attacks.

 ## Webpack HMR

 Webpack's [Hot Module Replacement](https://webpack.github.io/docs/hot-module-replacement.html) (aka Hot Reload) works for React components and Redux reducers and Redux action creators.